YahiaMohamed90/Final-Project/README.md

 # impoertant notice
-# - in local.tf file you shouid replace # yahia by your home user name
+ - in local.tf file you shouid replace # yahia by your home user name
-# - when creating EKS Cluster if you have issues when apply terraform file called worker.tf just run # apply again to create workernode
+ - when creating EKS Cluster if you have issues when apply terraform file called worker.tf just run # apply again to create workernode
+ - in provider.tf file you shouild replace yahia by your home user name